peter-lyons-kehl/hash-injector/README.md

 # hash-injector

-## What, why, how to use
+## What, why, how

 ### Summary

-`hash-injector` is a Rust crate that gives you control to provide/reuse hash values.
+`hash-injector` is a Rust library that gives you control to provide/reuse hash values.
 It allows you to share hashes between equivalent instances of selected different types.
 That is not possible by Rust's `core::hash` out of the box.

-This works even for instances of type(s) that are 1:1 related/respective to instances of the other (value-bearing, "primary") type, but they don't carry any value matchable with instances of that other type.
-This is especially suitable for sequential/ordered/generated/unique assigned secondary indexes.
+This works even for instances of type(s) that are 1:1 related/respective to instances of the other (value-bearing, "primary") type, but they do not carry any value matchable with instances of that other type.
+It is especially suitable for sequential/ordered/generated/unique assigned secondary indexes.

 ### Problem